 Raleigh is pretty serious about its green space.
 From dog parks to recreational paradises, the City of Oaks is sure to charm you with its lovely outdoor spaces.
 Apex Community Park is the largest in the city, boasting over 160 acres of paved trails, beautiful woods, and a gigantic lake.
 Have a lovable pooch in your life?
 Let them off their leash in the Millbrook Exchange Park, which offers three separate areas for dogs to run about leash free.
 If you're hoping for a more scenic experience, head over to the Raleigh Rose Garden in Cameron Village and enjoy the charming blooms and outdoor amphitheater.
 These are only some of the many beautiful places where a nature lover can find sanctuary in Raleigh.

-Raleigh rent prices increased over the last month.
-From December to January, the city experienced a 0.09% increase for the price of a one-bedroom apartment.
-The rent price for a Raleigh one-bedroom apartments currently stands at $1,081.0.
+Raleigh rent prices decreased over the last month.
+From April to May, the city experienced a -0.49% decrease for the price of a one-bedroom apartment.
+The rent price for a Raleigh one-bedroom apartments currently stands at $1,015.0.

-Rent prices have increased in Raleigh over the last month.
+Rent prices have decreased in Raleigh over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 4 of the Raleigh suburbs increased last month.
-On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 6 of the Raleigh suburbs increased last month.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Garner, NC, Wake Forest, NC, Clayton, NC, Fuquay-Varina, NC .
+Rent increased in Cary, NC, Apex, NC, Garner, NC, Wake Forest, NC, Clayton, NC, Fuquay-Varina, NC .

 7 suburbs are currently priced higher than the city of Raleigh.

-Rent growth in Raleigh over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Raleigh rent prices appear to be relatively affordable for local residents.
+Rent growth in Raleigh over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Raleigh average rent prices appear to be relatively affordable for local residents.